Course Management and Access

 Virtual schools are public schools that “use technology to deliver a significant portion of instruction to students via the Internet in a virtual or remote setting” (T.C.A.
 49-16-203).
 Virtual schools must comply with the same law, rules, and regulations as traditional public schools on curriculum standards, class size, length of the school day and school year, regular student assessments, and teacher qualifications.

-Any student who is eligible for enrollment in a Tennessee public school may enroll in a virtual school, with districts having the option to charge tuition if the student does not live within three district borders.
+Any student who is eligible for enrollment in a Tennessee public school may enroll in a virtual school, with districts having the option to charge tuition if the student does not live within the residency zone of the district operating the virtual school.
 Students have the option of enrolling full-time or part-time.
-Student enrollment will be facilitated by, and at the discretion of, a student’s home LEA.